-Parent/Teacher Communication - Parents may access information relative to preschool via each schools' website.
+Parent/Teacher Communication - Parents may access information relative to preschool via each schools' website and class Dojo.
 On the website you will not only find information specific to your child's preschool, but also the preschool's quality improvement plan, a plethora of resources for preschool parents, and the results of annual parent surveys.
 You will also receive emails and newsletters containing timely preschool information.
+Families will receive information to install class Dojo.
+This will allow families to communicate through messenger, as well as receive newsletters, upcoming events, or news for the class.
 Running Creek's Jag Tracks and Singing Hills' Howlings will be your information hub so you know what is happening in your child's community.
 Preschool teachers also send newsletters to parents specific to their classroom learning and events.